GyulyVGC/sniffnet/.design/README.md

 ### Fonts

-I'm using `Inconsolata`.
-The fonts I used can be found [here](https://github.com/GyulyVGC/sniffnet/tree/main/resources/fonts).
+Sniffnet uses `Sarasa Gothic mono`.
+The fonts used can be found [here](https://github.com/GyulyVGC/sniffnet/tree/main/resources/fonts).

-### Colors
+### Colors and components

-For info on the used RGB colors, I suggest you to give a look at the file [style.rs](https://github.com/GyulyVGC/sniffnet/blob/main/src/utility/style_constants.rs)
+For info on the used RGB colors as well as the UI components, I suggest you to give a look at the files in the [styles folder](https://github.com/GyulyVGC/sniffnet/blob/main/src/gui/styles).

 ### Logos

-You can find a set of logos [here](https://github.com/GyulyVGC/sniffnet/tree/main/resources/logos)
+You can find a set of logos [here](https://github.com/GyulyVGC/sniffnet/tree/main/resources/logos/raw).

 ## 🎓 License